Cornell-RelaxML/quip-sharp/docs/index.md

 Geometric lattices are suitable bases for such codebooks as most lattices have inherent symmetries and certain lattices achieve optimal bin packing densities.
 For example, our E8P codebook based on the $E_8$ lattice has $2^{16}$ entries but only requires looking up into a size $2^8$ codebook due to symmetries inherent to the $E_8$ lattice itself -- more on this later.
 In QuIP#, we present the E8P codebook based on the 8-dimensional $E_8$ lattice.
-These lattice achieves the 8 dimensional kissing number, or the maximum number of unit balls touching a central unit ball in 8 dimensions.
+This lattice achieves the 8 dimensional kissing number, or the maximum number of unit balls touching a central unit ball in 8 dimensions.
 Interestingly, Maryna Viazovska recently won the Fields Medal in 2022 “for the proof that the $E_8$ lattice provides the densest packing of identical spheres in 8 dimensions.”

 ![The 2D kissing number is 6, which is achieved by this packing configuration.
 Image from Wikipedia.](img/kissing2d.png)